paulmoonen/synthesizer/README.md

 Pitch is central C.

 These are the basic, standard sounds that come with the Java MIDI package.
-Some different sounds, like different piano sound names, sound exactly the same because they probably are the same.
+Some different sounds, with different names ( like some piano versions), sound exactly the same because they probably use the same sound wave algorithm.

 Made with Java version: openjdk version "11.0.16"
 </pre>